vivianzhang85/student/navigation/viviansblog.md

   }
 </style>

+## Vivian Zhang CSP Trimester 1 Final Blog Entry

-## CSP Big Idea 3: Data and Algorithms Reflection
+### CSP Big Idea 3 Reflection
 Throughout **Big Idea 3**, I learned how data and algorithms form the foundation of computer science.
 Each lesson built on the last, helping me see how information can be represented, processed, and used efficiently in code.
 From variables to loops, every concept showed me how to think more like a programmer and make my code more powerful and organized.

----

 ### 3.1 – Variables and Assignments
 From this lesson, I learned that **variables** are used to store information.
 Using variables and assignments helps organize your code and makes it easier to read, update, and reuse.